marijnh/Eloquent-JavaScript/06_object.md

 {{index inheritance, "Function prototype", "Array prototype", "Object prototype"}}

 Many objects don't directly have `Object.prototype` as their ((prototype)) but instead have another object that provides a different set of default properties.
-Functions derive from `Function.prototype`, and arrays derive from `Array.prototype`.
+Functions derive from `Function.prototype` and arrays derive from `Array.prototype`.

 ```
 console.log(Object.getPrototypeOf(Math.max) ==